ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part2.md

-**Step 3.14:** If you go back to your screen for United Marbles (port 3001) you should observe that it has been updated to show the owners and marbles for Marbles Inc. in addition to United Marbles\' own owners and
+**Step 3.14:** If you go back to your screen for United Marbles (port 3001) you should observe that it has been updated to show the owners and marbles for Marbles Inc. in addition to United Marbles' own owners and
 marbles:

 ![image](images/lab3/UnitedMarblesUpdatedPage.png)